mattermost/docs/source/install/enterprise-install-upgrade.rst

 Converting Team Edition to Enterprise Edition
 ----------------------------------------------

-From Mattermost v5.27 on, if you're running a Linux system with x86-64 architecture, you can convert Team Edition to Enterprise Edition in the System Console using a built-in conversion utility.
-This tool is recommended if you'd like to run an Enterprise trial or upgrade to Enterprise E10 or E20 on standalone servers.
+From Mattermost v5.27 on, if you're running a Linux system with x86-64 architecture, you can convert Team Edition to Enterprise in the System Console using a built-in conversion utility.
+This tool is recommended if you'd like to run an Enterprise trial or want to upgrade to Enterprise or Professional on standalone servers.

 .. note::